syncliteio/SyncLite/GETTING_STARTED.md

 The entire SyncLite Runtime is now packaged as a single embeddable Rust crate, [`synclite`](https://github.com/syncliteio/SyncLite/tree/main/synclite-logger-rust).
-No JVM, no JAR — just `cargo add synclite` and ship a single binary.
+No JVM, no JAR — just `cargo add synclite-rs` and ship a single binary.

 The crate embeds the `synclitecdc` native CDC helper (extracted on first use) so SQL devices work out of the box for Linux x86_64/x86 and